eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 1. The next step is to connect your laptop to the temporary WiFi hotspot the dev board has created.
 Connect to the **ST_AP_Test** network and enter in the password **password**

     ![SoftAP Hotspot](media/hotspot.png)
 1. Use your browser of choice, go to address **http://192.168.10.1/**.
-It might take a couple seconds to load. **Make sure the page fully loads before continuing.**
+It might take a couple seconds to load. **Make sure the page fully loads before continuing.**.
+Return to the serial terminal after connection.

     ![SoftAP Website](media/softap-website.png)

     ![SoftAP Confirm](media/softap-confirm.png)

 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.